familiarcat/rag-refresh-product-factory/docs/CICD_SETUP.md

 # CI/CD Setup Guide

-This project uses GitHub Actions for automated deployment when app code changes.
+This project uses GitHub Actions as the **only** deployment method.
+Local deployments are intentionally disabled to ensure:

+- ✅ **Audit trail** - Every deploy is tied to a commit in the repository
+- ✅ **No drift** - Cannot deploy uncommitted local changes
+- ✅ **Security** - AWS credentials stay in GitHub Secrets, not local files
+- ✅ **Reproducibility** - Same build environment every time
+- ✅ **Team-ready** - Anyone with repo access can deploy

 ## How It Works

 1. **On push to `main`**: If app code files changed, GitHub Actions automatically:

    - Builds Docker image for `linux/amd64`
    - Pushes to ECR with commit SHA and `latest` tags
    - Deploys to EC2 via SSM (no SSH keys needed!)

-2. **Milestone pushes**: The milestone script detects app changes and notifies you that CI/CD will auto-deploy.

-3. **Manual deploy**: Run `./scripts/deploy-app.sh` for immediate deployment.
+2. **Milestone pushes with deploy**: Use `npm run milestone:deploy -- "title"` to:

+   - Commit and push changes
+   - Upload milestone to Supabase
+   - Trigger GitHub Actions deployment

+3. **Manual deploy trigger**: Run `gh workflow run deploy.yml` to deploy the current `main` branch.

 ## Path Filters

 CI/CD only triggers when these paths change:

 - `app/**` - Next.js routes and pages
 - `components/**` - React components
 - `lib/**` - Utility libraries